hpdeifel/hledger-iadd/README.md

 ## Usage

+You can start the program either with

+    hledger iadd

+or simply `hledger-iadd`.

-`hledger-add` currently assumes that your journal is called `~/.hledger.journal`.
+`hledger-iadd` currently assumes that your journal is called `~/.hledger.journal`.
 If you prefer something else, please make a symlink or edit the source.